 When we choose to fill our lives with things that make it fun, as basic as that sounds—we see our blessings before our pain.
 And that’s life-altering.

 I read in a survey that the average American only has 15 “perfect days” per year.
-When I first came across these words, my eyebrows furrowed.
-A “perfect day”—What does that even mean?
-Is it the same for everyone?
-Different?
-Is it measurable?
-And why are there so little of these days that we’re truly experiencing?
+Why are there so little of these days that we’re truly experiencing?

 I believe in happiness, and that it is all around, inherent within us.